JahaganapathiSugumar/Door_Unlocking_System_Using_Face_Recognition/README.md

 ## Technologies Used
 - **Face Recognition**: OpenCV, Dlib
 - **Backend**: Python
-- **Database**: SQLite (for storing registered users' face data)
+- **Data Storage**: User face data stored in folders (each user in a separate folder)
 - **IoT Integration**: Optional (to control a physical door lock)

 ## How to Use
 1. Clone this repository.
-2. Install the required dependencies, such as OpenCV, Dlib, and SQLite.
+2. Install the required dependencies, such as OpenCV and Dlib.
 3. Train the system by registering users' faces.
-Capture a series of face images and store them in the database.
+Create folders for each user and store images of their faces inside these folders.
 4. Run the face recognition script to detect and recognize faces in real-time.
 5. Upon successful recognition, the system will trigger an action to unlock the door (can be integrated with a physical IoT lock).